act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:1.3.1: # Info and Relationship (A)
     secondary: This success criterion is **less strict** than this rule.
 This is because the success criterion can be satisfied by an element's implicit role when the explicit role is incorrect.
-This is why some of the failed examples may satisfy this success criterion. wcag20:4.1.2: # Name, Role, Value (A)
+Some of the failed examples may satisfy this success criterion. wcag20:4.1.2: # Name, Role, Value (A)
     secondary: This success criterion is **less strict** than this rule.
 This is because the success criterion can be satisfied by an element's implicit role when the explicit role is incorrect.
-This is why some of the failed examples may satisfy this success criterion.
+Some of the failed examples may satisfy this success criterion.
 input_aspects:
   - DOM Tree
   - CSS Styling